alex31/stm32_dma_examples/README.md

 interesting : one can use memory pool or linked list, without spurious copies, instead of double buffer based operations.

-4) Todo Address
+4) Todo

-all the points of the Cons :-)
+Addressall the points of the Cons :-)